Beauty And A Bump On The Head In 'I Feel Pretty'

 I am not happy with my looks. —> I am not good. —> It's really what's on the inside that counts. —> This means my insides are not good either, or I would be good.
 And I am not good, because —> I am not happy with my looks.

 When we meet Renee (Amy Schumer), she is caught in this loop.
 She feels ugly, so she is SoulCycling and makeup-tutorialing and foundation-garmenting.
-Her job running a web site for an upscale cosmetics company (from a janky basement outpost) seems to be rubbing salt in her own wounds.
-But at the same time, she's hiding quietly, because nothing has worked yet.
+Her job running a website for an upscale cosmetics company (from a janky basement outpost) seems to be rubbing salt in her own wounds.
+But at the same time, she is hiding quietly, because nothing has worked yet.
 She aspires to a beauty that always seems to be a few products away.
 She doesn't just feel bad about her looks; she feels bad about her entire self, although she works and has friends who love her, who are played heroically by the fantastic Aidy Bryant and Busy Phillips, who need their own comedy, pronto.

-Renee feels as if being beautiful would be the answer to everything, and if she could only achieve it, it would be what she needs.
+Renee feels as if being beautiful would be the answer to everything and that if she could only achieve it, it would be what she needs.
 While watching Big (a nice touch), she gets the idea to make a grand wish to be beautiful and see what happens.

 Here is one way the movie could have gone from this point: Renee wakes up Gorgeous just as Josh woke up Big, and Amy Schumer is swapped out for some other actress believed to more perfectly represent Hollywood beauty, and she learns that being beautiful isn't everything she dreamed it would be, and then she goes back to being herself, knowing that there's no place like home and the grass is always greener on the other side of the cheekbone and all that.